 - Start audio recording for eavesdropping.

-- Hack other devices within your WLAN.
+- Hack other devices within your WiFi network.

 - Disable recording at all.

-- Format your storage cards.
+- Format your storage cards to delete all recordings.

 Secure your camera